annabelgomez/CognitiveRobotics/Readme.md

 # CognitiveRobotics
 Group 5 Final Project

-This is the readme - will be updated as we go!
+This is the readme - will be updated as we go! yay

 Currently on the agenda:
 - Find a package for implementing POMDP